Unable to autoload constant Version.table_name if gems uses Version class

 Patch by Alexander Meindl.

-#1 Updated by Alexander Meindl over 1 year ago
+#1 Updated by Alexander Meindl almost 2 years ago

 - File full_qualified_version_class_version2.patch added